yangshun/tech-interview-handbook/non-technical/behavioral.md

 Source: [Glassdoor](https://www.glassdoor.com/Interview/Stripe-Interview-Questions-E671932.htm)

-- How do you stay up to date with latest technologies?
+- How do you stay up to date with the latest technologies?
 - Explain a project that you worked on recently that was difficult.
 - Where do you see yourself in five years?